-ICTs have the potential to contribute to different facets of educational development in schools; revolutionizing ??the delivery of quality education, teacher training, and students' achievements towards a new paradigm of effective learning for all, any time, anywhere.
+ICTs have the potential to contribute to different facets of educational development in schools; revolutionizing the delivery of quality education, teacher training, and students' achievements towards a new paradigm of effective learning for all, any-time, anywhere.

-The Policy recognizes the significant shift all over the world, from the use of technology as a delivery device for school children to use of technology as a tool for exploration for knowledge and selflearning.
+The Policy recognizes the significant shift all over the world, from the use of technology as a delivery device for school children to use of technology as a tool for exploration for knowledge and self-learning.

 The emergence and convergence of various ICTs such as radio, television, computer, the Internet, telephone, cell phone, video, multimedia, CD-ROM, software and hardware provide unique opportunities for promoting primary and secondary education, on a mass scale, in India.
 ICT literacy to all school students will make each student competent with 21st century skills.
-What are these skills?
-How will ict literacy make such competence happen ICTs as a tool for effective classroom teaching will make learning fun and prepare today's students to be tomorrow's workforce.
-Both are dangerous terms.
-Making people into workforce is a problematic vision for its narrowness
+ICTs as a tool for effective classroom teaching will make learning fun and prepare today's students to be tomorrow's workforce.